anweshkg/FlightStatusSystem/README.md

 This Flight Status System is a comprehensive solution for tracking and notifying users about flight statuses.
 It leverages modern web technologies and event-driven architecture to provide real-time updates and notifications to users.

+1. **Event-Driven Architecture:** Utilizes Apache Kafka to handle events such as flight delays, subscriptions, and unsubscriptions.

+2. **Real-time Notifications:** On flight delay changes, the system triggers an event in Kafka which sends Email/SMS/Push Notifications to logged-in users.

+3. **User Authentication:** Implements JWT authentication from scratch for robust user management.

+4. **State Management:** Uses React's Context API to maintain state throughout the application.

+5. **Multiple Kafka Topics:** Implements various Kafka topics to trigger notifications based on flight subscribe/unsubscribe/delay changes.

+6. **Responsive UI:** Employs Tailwind CSS to create a responsive and visually appealing user interface with an indigo-like theme.

+7. **RedHat OpenShift:** Deployed project through containerization on Developer Sandbox.

  - Start by clicking Search button (may take time on first load due to cold start of servers):
 ![1](readme_images/1.png)